Helping you to Deal with Ragwort: Find your Toolkit

-There has been an enormous amount of publicity about the danger that Ragwort poses to horses (and other grazing animals), yet every year the BHS responds to dozens of calls reporting horses grazing in fields infested with the yellow flower.
+There has been an enormous amount of publicity about the danger that ragwort poses to horses (and livestock), yet every year the BHS responds to dozens of enquiries reporting horses grazing in fields infested with the yellow flower.

 In 2014 we worked in association with Defra to research and help the equestrian world deal with ragwort effectively and proportionately.
 You can read more about it here.